deathcap/voxel-walk/README.md

 When called, the walk function automatically detects the velocity of the skin, and eases the stride to an appropriate magnitude.

+Alternatively you can pass a voxel-engine instance and enable `bindGameEvents`, then `render()` will be automatically called on the game `tick` event:

+    walk = createWalk(game, {skin: skin, bindGameEvents: true})

 If you want to run the demo, just run:

     npm install beefy -g
     beefy demo.js:bundle.js